 - Remove all the nits on your child’s head.
 But some of the missed nits keep hatching and continue infestation.

 - Don’t hesitate to inform kids’ parents about lice infestation in their kids’ heads.
 This prevents your kids from getting it from them.
 They should regularly check their kids for lice.

 1. Who Gets Head Lice?

-Head lice are common among preschool children, elementary school children.
+Head lice treatments are common among preschool children, elementary school children.

 2. How Common Are Head Lice?